 Conditions of application

-- For Commerce students: must have the Tax Minor nominated as part of their Degree and have completed at least three out of the six courses (inc 3106AFE Revenue Law).
+- For Business/Commerce students: must have the Tax Minor nominated as part of their Degree and have completed at least three out of the six courses (inc 3106AFE Revenue Law).

 - For Law students: they will need to have completed 3106AFE Revenue Law and have the intention to complete 3108AFE Tax Planning.
 The Commerce Internship course (3000AFE) is a ‘free choice elective’ for law students to undertake (compared to a 'law elective') as law students are allowed a number of free choice electives as part of their law degree.